 Our Cloud (Native) Migration Journey

-Like many others who move to the public cloud, our journey starts with a ‘Lift & Shift’ operation.
+Like many others who move to the public cloud, our journey started with a ‘Lift and shift’ operation.
 This is where you move the application and its data to the cloud, but do not re-design or refactor the application.
-This is a tried and true method, and you gain many of the benefits of the public cloud with minimal investment.
+This is a tried and true method where you gain many of the benefits of the public cloud with minimal investment.

-We are, however, taking it a bit further, because we’re also re-platforming, since we’re moving from FreeBSD Jails (a concept similar to containers, but for the FreeBSD operating system), to Docker Containers.
+We did, however, take it a bit further, since we were also replatforming at the time where we moved from FreeBSD Jails (a concept similar to containers, but for the FreeBSD operating system), to Docker Containers.

 Throughout most of ONLINECITY.IO’s history, we have been running on both bare-metal servers, co-located in premium Danish data centres, and on Amazon Web Services (AWS).
 We have seen this mix of cloud and metal as a healthy compromise between performance and cost.

-Technology is moving at an incredible pace and when, some months ago, we re-evaluated this decision, we chose to go ‘full’ public cloud, gradually cutting the last ties to physical hardware.
+Technology is moving at an incredible pace and when we re-evaluated this decision, we chose to go ‘full’ public cloud, gradually cutting the last ties to physical hardware.
 Simply put the cloud is at a place now where we can get better performance at a lower cost for our use cases.

-Our cloud of choice is Google Cloud Platform (GCP), which offers the very best performance, especially on networking, which is vital for GatewayAPI.
-Google has more than 100 locations and a private network that spans the globe.
+Our cloud of choice is the Google Cloud Platform (GCP), which offers the very best performance, especially on networking, which is vital for GatewayAPI.
 Their ‘premium-tier networking’ improves our connectivity to both customers and telecoms.

 When it comes to compliance and GDPR, Google is very well covered.
-We will be processing data in their Europe-West1 region in Belgium, not too far from Brussels, the home to the European Parliament HQ.
+We process data through their European data centres in Belgium, the Netherlands, Ireland, Denmark and Finland.

-We won’t stop at public cloud, we aim to make GatewayAPI and our other services fully Cloud Native.
-Cloud Native is a massive movement by big and small tech, that is revolutionizing the software industry.
+We aim at making GatewayAPI and our other services fully Cloud Native.
+Cloud Native is a massive movement by big and small tech that is revolutionizing the software industry.

 Cloud Native is defined as:

-GatewayAPI has been built from the ground up, with a microservice architecture – only back when we started, the microservice term was not yet ‘in vogue’.
-But we were lagging behind on other technologies, especially containers and automation.
-So as part of the cloud migration, we are adopting one of the most influential pieces of Cloud Native tech; Kubernetes.
+GatewayAPI has been built from the ground up with a microservice architecture, which is in line with the principles of Cloud Native, but we were lagging behind on other technologies, especially containers and automation.
+So as part of the cloud migration, we adopted one of the most influential pieces of Cloud Native tech: Kubernetes.